bikrambora/misc/syd/README.short.md

 * I would like to book a flight
 * I need a plane ticket
-* Help me booking a flight
+* Help me to book a flight

 ### Set initialization and validation function
 > Select the right lambda function and alias as follows